Spring Weekend: Early iterations

 Junior Week and Promenade lapsed during World War II and in 1948 were replaced with All-Campus Weekend.
 Spring Weekend, in turn, succeeded All-Campus Weekend in 1950.
 The inaugural Spring Weekend featured club events, student performances, athletic contests, a buffet, and dances held in Faunce House and fraternity houses.
 In the 1960s, concerts and shows featuring celebrity artists replaced student performances and dances.
 In 1960, students formed the Brown Concert Agency to plan and organize the event.
 Headliners of the festival in its early years included Bob Dylan (1964) and Ella Fitzgerald (1965).
 In 1967, the festival featured Peter, Paul and Mary, Ray Charles, and Jefferson Airplane; Martin Luther King Jr., in Providence on other business, preached at the Sunday morning Protestant service held in Sayles Hall.

 The 1968 festival was larger than its predecessors and marked Spring Weekend's transition from a "drunken brawl" into a "classier affair."
 Ira Magaziner, an organizer of the event wrote of the festival "We had James Brown, Dionne Warwick, Procol Harum, the Yardbirds and Dizzy Gillespie; for the poetry crowd we had Allen Ginsberg and Lawrence Ferlinghett...
 To launch the event, we chartered a small airplane to fly over the college green and dump thousands of colored ping pong balls stamped with WELCOME SPRING WEEKEND."

 1969 headliners included Janis Joplin, who, according to The Brown Daily Herald, "Hunching, jumping, lunging at the microphone, stamping, clawing the air, the Blue-Eyed Soul Sister electrified an audience she huskily called ‘groovy.’”
 Gordon Lightfoot, Smokey Robinson, Carlos Montoya and Herbie Mann also performed.

 1970–1999

-Noted Spring Weekend acts in the 1970s included Tina Turner (1972) Bruce Springsteen (1974).
+Noted Spring Weekend acts in the 1970s included Tina Turner (1972) and Bruce Springsteen (1974).
 Guests in the 1980s include U2 (1983), R.E.M.
 (1985), and Elvis Costello (1987).
 In 1984, following the passage of the National Minimum Drinking Age Act and Rhode Island's subsequent raising of the legal drinking age, the university brought off-duty state troopers to campus to perform optional breathalyzer tests.
 In 1991, Spring Weekend ended a longstanding practice of serving alcohol, apparently motivated by cost and potential liability issues.
-Artists featured in the 1990s include Tito Puente and Boogie Down Productions (1991), A Tribe Called Quest (1992), Indigo Girls (1995), Bob Dylan (1997), Sonic Youth (1998), Busta Rhymes and Common (1999).
+Artists featured in the 1990s include Tito Puente and Boogie Down Productions (1991), A Tribe Called Quest (1992), Indigo Girls (1995), Bob Dylan (1997), Sonic Youth (1998), Busta Rhymes, and Common (1999).